Instructors

 Course Description

-In this cluster, the students will explore mechanical and aerospace engineering by using mechatronics as integral learning tools.
-Mechatronics, which is a combination of mechanics and electronics, is everywhere, from toasters to sophisticated robots.
+Sensing and Actuation: Mechatronics, which is a combination of mechanics and electronics, is everywhere, from toasters to sophisticated robots.
 Fueled in part by continual advances in computing software and hardware, mechatronic devices make our lives more convenient, safer, and more efficient.
 Mechatronic devices are also essential in performing modern engineering experiments necessary to develop, test, and validate engineering models and designs.